davappler/introduction-to-crypto/README.md

 # Introduction to crypto currency and decentralised world

-- I am not an expert in crypto currency trading, but decentralised world or WEB 3 has definite caught my attention, so I will be sharing my knowledge in this repository.
+- I am not an expert in crypto currency trading, but decentralised world or WEB 3 has definitely caught my attention, so I will be sharing my knowledge in this repository.

 ### File structure
 Here I will explain how to study from this repo